joelvaneenwyk/huginn-wiki/Deployment-on-OpenShift.md

 You will need to ssh into your gear to run the background processes, of course.

-Once it's running, you may want to alter `.env.example.openshift` to include the correct email configuration and save it to `.env`.
+Once it's running, you may want to alter `.env.openshift` to include the correct email configuration.
 You'll need to push that change back up to OpenShift.

 ## OpenShift Considerations